antifessional/defnw/README.md

 assert failures.
 Each condition must be followed by an expression to be evaluated and returned when the condition is met.

-Local bindings can be set for the whole function including the `:cond` vector in `:let` vector.
+Local bindings can be set for the whole function,  including the `:cond`vector, in a `:let` vector.

 ## Usage

 ### Include in project

 [![Clojars Project](https://img.shields.io/clojars/v/gabrielash/defnw.svg)](https://clojars.org/gabrielash/defnw)